gom9000/xp-mobs-library/README.md

 ### PCB Specifications
 * PCB layout are designed for paperboard sizes: 2x8cm, 5x7cm, 7x10cm
-* Each TEBO has the power connector (PWR) with the positive pin on left, a bulk capacitor and a power-on led (yes, I have surplus of components!)
+* Each TEBO has the power connector (PWR) with the positive pin on left, a bulk capacitor (C) and a power-on led (DL) (yes, I have surplus of components!)
 * Led colors and sizes are:
 	* 3mm green led for power or (3/5mm) normal activity indicators
 	* 3mm yellow led for warning status indicators